bliutwo/pomodoro_django/README.md

 Why isn't my web page showing up?
 I'm still getting the default "yay, you successfully installed and ran your page."

-- [ ] Find out why my web page isn't showing up
+- [x] Find out why my web page isn't showing up

+It looks like I need to ~~create a `urls.py` (or use the existing one) to~~...

+Let's keep it simple here.
+I need to modify `views.py` and `urls.py`.
+Let's find out from the official tutorial how that's going to work.

+- [ ] Check the official Django tutorial for `urls.py` and `views.py`.

 - [ ] Find out if I need business logic from `custom_pomodoro.py`.
 - [ ] Front end